-Coriander is an annual herb and a member of the Apiaceae (Parsley) family and genus Coriandrum (Sharma et al., 2012; Khan, 2019).
-There are only two known species of this genus which includes the cultivated plantC. sativum L. and its wild relative C. tordylium.
-Coriander is originated from the Eastern Mediterranean region and is widely cultivated in Russia, Central Europe, North Africa and Asia (Singh et al., 2006; Sriti et al., 2009a, 2009b).
+Coriander is an annual herb and a member of the family Apiaceae (Parsley) and genus Coriandrum (Sharma et al., 2012; Khan, 2019).
+There are only two known species of this genus which includes the cultivated plant C. sativum L. and its wild relative C. tordylium.
+Coriander is originated from the Eastern Mediterranean region and is widely cultivated in Asia, North Africa Central Europe, and Russia, (Singh et al., 2006; Sriti et al., 2009a, 2009b).
 Coriander is important and most commonly used spices (Leena et al., 2012), occupying a prime position throughout the globe to add taste and flavor in various food items.
-Coriander can refer to both herb and spice.
+Coriander can be refer to both herb and spice.
 Herbs are the fresh, leafy part of a plant (JSS, 2018) used in culinary to add flavour or as a medicine.
-Spices come from the seeds, root or bark of the plant and are considered any edible part of the plant, besides the leaf, that can be used for seasoning; some plants have both.
+Spices come from the bark, roots or seeds, of the plant or any edible part of the plant, besides the leaf, that can be used for seasoning; some plants have both.
 Therefore, most of the time cilantro refers to the leaves while coriander is to indicate the seeds.
 Cilantro leaves and coriander seeds have different taste and cannot be substituted for each other.
-(Bhat et al., 2014, Filippone, 2018).
-Coriander is essential component in the preparation of ayurvedic medicines and traditional home therapies for different ailments (Emanghoreishi et al., 2005).Seeds contains high amount of minerals and essential oils which could be exploited for the preparation of medicinal combatants against several acute and chronic diseases (Sharma et al., 2012; Khan, 2019).
+(Bhat et al., 2014, Filippone., 2018).
+Coriander is essential component in the preparation of ayurvedic medicines and traditional home therapies for different ailments (Emamghoreishi et al., 2005).
+"Seeds contains high amount of minerals and essential oils which could be used for the preparation of medicinal combatants against several acute and chronic diseases" (Sharma et al., 2012; Khan., 2019).